boltops-tools/sonic/README.md

 ## Contributing

+Everyone can contribute to make sonic-screwdriver better.
+Please fork the project and open a pull request!
+We love your pull requests.
+Contributions are encouraged and welcomed!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)